DavidBrownCode/teaTimer/readMe.md

 I currently have a seconds count down timer function installed.
 I would like to change that to a minutes and seconds counter.

 The after boil time and the steeping times change depending on the source.
 I was surprised to find that the time currently set for green tea seems to offer a good cup of tea.
-I would like to add web scrapping to search out times for each tea and average those times offering times for optimum tea.
+I would like to add web scrapping to search out times for each tea.
+I will then average those times to calculate times for the optimum tea.
+The optimum times will then be automatically added to the program.